mamba-org/gator/README.md

 ## Conda in the Notebook view

 This extension adds a Conda Packages item to the Kernel menu.
 Selecting this item displays the list of Conda packages in the environment associated with the running kernel, and the list of available packages.
 You can perform the same actions as in the Conda tab, but only against the current environment.

+## Changelog

+### 1.0.0
+- Update to notebook 4.2